SharifovDev/SharifovDev/README.md

 ## 👤 Author

-Qahramonov Asilbek
+Sharifov Ozodbek

 <!--
-asilbek-ai/asilbek-ai is a ✨ _special_ ✨ repository because its README.md (this file) appears on your GitHub profile.
+Ozodbek is a ✨ _special_ ✨ repository because its README.md (this file) appears on your GitHub profile.

 Here are some ideas to get you started: